Charleston residents ask how to care for their dental bridges

 Patients who are missing teeth tend to hide their smiles.
 Dental restorations such as bridges allow patients to regain a complete smile, maintain facial volume, and improve functions such as eating and speaking.
 By undergoing a bridge procedure, the patient restores the health, appearance, and function of the mouth.
 Dental restorations look and act as natural teeth allowing patients to go about their daily lives comfortably and naturally.

 To learn more about dental bridges to restore your teeth or to discover additional ways to enhance your smile, visit us.
-Call Mouth Carolina Dentistry at (843)751 4262 to schedule your appointment with Dr. Greenberg.
+Call Mouth Carolina Dentistry, PA at (843)751 4262 to schedule your appointment with Dr. Greenberg.